 Dismissal will be recorded as part of the student’s permanent record.
 If a student is dismissed for poor scholarship, she may reapply after one year, provided she can present evidence of potential academic success to assist the Academic Standards Committee in making this decision.

 A student has the right to appeal a dismissal.
 A student may appeal a dismissal if she has new information of substantive nature that was not taken into consideration at the time of her dismissal.
 Her written appeal must include this new information and a plan for future success.
 She should send her appeal to the chair of the Academic Standards Committee within five business days of receipt of the decision.
-The Dean of Faculty, along with two other members of the Academic Standards Committee, will hear the appeal.
+The Dean of Student Academic Services, along with two other members of the Academic Standards Committee, will hear the appeal.
 Their decision is final.

 Course offerings are numbered according to levels, from introductory to advanced.
 Lower-division courses are numbered from 100 to 299; upper-division from 300 to 499.
 All courses are semester long unless noted otherwise in the course descriptions or schedule of classes.
 Courses with an “RM” suffix are taught on the Rome campus; courses with a “W” suffix indicate a writing proficiency course.